 When the browser starts, the following message will appear: “Disable developer mode extensions.
 Extensions running in developer mode can harm your computer.
 If you’re not a developer, you should disable these extensions running in developer mode to stay safe”.Press “Cancel”.

-If you want to, we can uncheck “Developer Mode” option, and the extension will remain enabled.
+If you want to, we can uncheck the “Developer Mode” option, and the extension will remain enabled.

 - Download an updated version of the extension, that is compatible with the latest Chrome versions.